-Professor Philip Morgan is Deputy Director of the Priority Research Centre for Physical Activity and Nutrition at the University of Newcastle, Australia.
-His research focuses on the design, evaluation and translation of targeted interventions to promote physical activity and nutrition in men, fathers and children in school, community and workplace settings.
+Professor Philip Morgan is Co-Deputy-Director of the Centre for Active Living and Learning at the University of Newcastle, Australia.
+His research focuses on the design, evaluation and translation of targeted interventions to promote physical activity and healthy eating in men, fathers and children in school, community and workplace settings.

-Along with the Daughters and Dads Active and Empowered program, Professor Morgan has developed and tested a number of award winning community-based health education programs for men including Healthy Dads, Healthy Kids , SHED-IT (Self-Help Exercise and Diet using Information Technology) and Workplace POWER (Preventing Obesity Without Eating like a Rabbit).
-These gender-tailored interventions have been highly successful and are now being rolled out in national and international translation trials.
-In 2014, Healthy Dads, Healthy Kids won national awards for ‘Excellence in Obesity Prevention’ and ‘Community Engagement’ and Workplace POWER was awarded an ANPHA National Preventive Health Award in 2013.
+Along with the Daughters and Dads Active and Empowered program, Professor Morgan has developed and tested a number of award winning community-based health education programs for men including Healthy Dads, Healthy Kids , Healthy Youngsters Healthy Dads, SHED-IT (Self-Help Exercise and Diet using Information Technology) and Workplace POWER (Preventing Obesity Without Eating like a Rabbit).
+From their roots in the Hunter, NSW, these internationally acclaimed programs are now being expanded worldwide following incredible demand from the global academic community, as well as from not-for-profit, government and corporate sectors.

 As a father of three daughters and coach of multiple junior girls basketball, touch football and soccer teams, Professor Morgan is very aware of the important role fathers play in their children’s lives.
 He is a strong male advocate for gender equity and enhancing the father-daughter bond and wellbeing through physical activity and sport.

 Read about Professor Morgan and his research here